Rajendra Krishan: Trivia

 Rajinder Krishan was considered the richest writer in Hindi cinema.
 The reason was that he had won a jackpot worth 4,600,000 rupees in horse racing.
 The sum was considered a huge amount during the late seventies.

 Awards

-Rajinder Krishan won Filmfare Award for best lyricist for the movie Khandan (1965) for the song "Tumhi mere mandir, tumhi meri pooja".
+Rajinder Krishan won Filmfare Best Lyricist Award for the movie Khandan (1965) for the song "Tumhi mere mandir, tumhi meri pooja".